Charity registered in Scotland

 • Assist with transport of young people and/or volunteers to and from the activity.

 A group volunteer is someone who, after a period of training and assessment, will provide support to young people on a 1:1 basis or to the group as a whole at the Project’s group outings.
-The Project facilitates 12 group outings per annum for socially isolated young people aged between 8 & 18, living in South Ayrshire.
+Bfriend facilitates 12 group outings per year for socially isolated young people aged between 8 & 18, living in South Ayrshire.

-• To participate where possible in monthly group outings & volunteer support sessions and attend a minimum of 6 per annum
+• To participate where possible in monthly group outings & volunteer support sessions and attend a minimum of 6 per year

-• To read Volunteer handbook & be aware of the Project’s policies and procedures and adhere to them.
+• To read the volunteer handbook and be aware of Bfriend's policies and procedures and adhere to them.

 We're looking for an adult volunteer who will provide a supportive friendship for a socially isolated young person aged between 8 and 18 who lives in South Ayrshire.
 Ideally this will involve meeting with their young person every couple of weeks for a few hours, spending time together accessing local activities.